shannon-lab/zapdos/doc/workshops/tutorial/content/examples/tutorial3-fenix.md

 # FENIX Intro

+As commercial interested in fusion energy has increased the need for high-fidelity multi-physics simulations of fusion devices has also increased.
+To address this the Idaho National Laboratory, North Carolina State University, and the University of Illinois Urbana-Champaign are developing the Fusion ENergy Integrated multiphys-X (FENIX) framework for modeling plasma facing components.
+FENIX is built on the MOOSE framework and couples: MOOSE modules, applications and several existing codes:

 # style=margin-top:1em;

-In [!cite](lieberman1994principles) this problem is solved with a PIC code.
-A MOOSE based finite-element PIC code is being developed in collaboration with the Idaho National Laboratory.
-This capability is going to be a part of the  Fusion ENergy Integrated multiphys-X (FENIX) framework, which will be open-sourced soon.

-# style=margin-top:4.5em;

-!bibtex bibliography
+- TMAP8 (Tritium migration)
+- Cardinal

+  - Monte-Carlo Neutronics vi OpenMC
+  - Computational Fluid Dynamics via NekRS

+- Electromagnetics Module
+- Ray Tracing Module (Kinetic Plasma Foundation)

 !---

-# PIC Setup
+# PIC in FENIX

-# style=margin-top:2em;
+# style=margin-top:1.5em;

+In [!cite](lieberman1994principles) this tutorial problem is solved with a PIC code.
+A core part of the FENIX framework is the PIC capabilities that are being developed.
+As a very basic benchmarking problem the PIC example presented in [!cite](lieberman1994principles) has been replicated in FENIX

 - 100 Macroparticles are placed on a 100 element mesh
+- Each particle is initially placed exactly in the center of each cell
 - Leap Frog particle stepping is used
-- Each particle is initially placed exactly in the center of each cell
 - $\Delta t$ = $1\times 10^{-9} [\text{s}]$
 - Total simulation time of $2.5\times 10^{-8} [\text{s}]$
-- The potential is represented with first order element basis functions
+- The potential is represented with first order nodal basis functions

+# style=margin-top:1em;

+!bibtex bibliography

 !---